|Distance||34.3 miles (55.2km)|

 - Take the left hand turn to Snitterby and Bishopbridge and follow this road for 0.5 (0.8km) mile then turn right.

 - At the crossroads in Snitterby turn left towards Bishop Norton.
 Weave your way through Atterby and Bishop Norton following the signs to Glentham.

 - 2 miles (3.2km) after leaving Bishop Norton you will arrive at Glentham and the A631.
 Turn right and then take the first turning on the left to Normanby-by-Spital.
-If refreshments are required, then continue along the A631 for another 100 metres until you reach The Willows.

 - Follow Caenby Road for 2 miles (3.2km)to Normanby-by-Spital.
 Turn left at the village sign of Owmby-by-Spital, signposted to Toft Next Newton.

 - At Toft-next-Newton go around the sharp left hand bend and head towards West Rasen.